Accelerated Programs and Partnerships

 Westminster students wanting to pursue a career in chiropractic medicine can be considered for priority admission to Life Chiropractic College West after their third year to complete a Doctor of Chiropractic degree.
 Priority applicants are guaranteed an interview with the LCCW admissions panel but must still meet LCCW admissions criteria to be admitted.
 To be considered as priority applicants, students must have at least completed 92 credit hours, including a customized major in kinesiology, and received at least a C in their prerequisite courses.
 Students interested in pursuing a customized major in kinesiology should contact Julie Stewart (jstewart@westminstercollege.edu) in their first year.

 After completing their first year at LCCW, students can receive a Bachelor of Science in Kinesiology from Westminster if they have not already completed their Westminster degree.
-Completion of the Doctor of Chiropractic degree will require three years of study at LCCW, allowing participants to complete both their Bachelor’s of Science and Doctor of Chiropractic degrees in six years.
+Completion of the Doctor of Chiropractic degree will require 3 years of study at LCCW, allowing participants to complete both their Bachelor’s of Science and Doctor of Chiropractic degrees in 6 years.

 Students who would like to pursue a Doctor of Chiropractic degree at LCCW but do not meet the requirements for priority applicants can still apply through LCCW’s regular admissions process.